binodmx/cli-apim/README.md

 ## Getting Started

+1. Check `config.py` file to change configurations if the APIM is not deployed in localhost.
-Run `python cli.py` in terminal to start the CLI.
+2. Run `python cli.py` in terminal to start the CLI.

 > This is an interactive CLI, so you don't need to remember any command.
 Just follow the instructions.